TinyML Design Contest for Life-Threatening Ventricular Arrhythmia Detection: Results and Analysis

-To be more specific, the 1st place team \textit{GaTech EIC Lab} achieves the final score of 135.43, which surpasses the 2nd place team \textit{SEUer} by 2.5.
-The design of \textit{GaTech EIC Lab} presents outstanding comprehensive performances in terms of all metrics.
+To be more specific, the 1st place team achieves the final score of 135.43, which surpasses the 2nd place team by 2.5.
+The design of the 1st team presents outstanding comprehensive performances in terms of all metrics.
 It ranks the 2nd, 5th, and 8th place in $F_{\beta}$, latency, and memory footprint.
-In addition, the high $F_{\beta}$ (i.e., 0.972) of \textit{GaTech EIC Lab} plays a key role in the final score ranking.
+In addition, the high $F_{\beta}$ (i.e., 0.972) of the team plays a key role in the final score ranking.
 The final score difference between consecutive teams ranking 2nd to 8th indicates fierce competition among the top teams.
-The 2nd place team \textit{SEUer} also chooses to balance all performance metrics, with 6th in $F_{\beta}$, 4th in latency, and 7th in memory footprint.
+The 2nd place team chooses to balance all performance metrics, with 6th in $F_{\beta}$, 4th in latency, and 7th in memory footprint.
 Among the top teams, some of them choose to put more effort to optimize one or two specific metrics.
-For example, the 3rd place team \textit{MIT-HAN-Lab} and the 5th place team \textit{UBPercept} concentrate on practical performances in terms of latency and memory.
+For example, the 3rd place team and the 5th place team concentrate on practical performances in terms of latency and memory.
 Both teams achieve extremely low inference latency and memory footprint by sacrificing detection accuracy to some extent.
-The 4th place team \textit{HuskyCS Deepical}, on the other hand, chooses to optimize the detection accuracy and achieves the highest $F_{\beta}$ to compensate for the other two metrics.
+The 4th place team, on the other hand, chooses to optimize the detection accuracy and achieves the highest $F_{\beta}$ to compensate for the other two metrics.

 As shown in Fig.~\ref{fig-overall-result}, the setting of the final score in Eqn.~\ref{func-final-score} successfully motivate the teams to optimize the design toward better comprehensive performances in terms of detection accuracy, inference latency, and memory footprint.
+As for scalability, the models and approaches proposed by the participating teams can be applied to the biosignal data in other types.
+The model structure can be accordingly adjusted to fit the data dimension.
+The approaches such as data augmentation and neural architecture search are naturally generalized for different types of biosignal data.